Axway/amplify-central/content/en/docs/connect_manage_environ/connect_aws_gateway/tips-and-troubleshooting.md

 draft: false
 weight: 55
 ---
-This topic provides troubleshooting and error codes that you may encounter while working with the connected managed environment for AWS API Gateway within Amplify Central.
+Troubleshooting and error codes that you may encounter while working with the connected managed environment for AWS API Gateway within Amplify Central.

 ## Troubleshooting